Gesell Screening & Assessment System

 The results of the GDO-R provide information regarding a child’s unique developmental and educational needs.
 This information portrays the child’s strengths as well as areas that may need additional support.
 The results provide a teacher, parent or other professional with a deeper understanding of the child’s Developmental Age which then provides direction for differentiated instruction.

 Gesell Early Screener

 The Gesell Early Screener (GES) is a short screening instrument that can “flag” any child who may benefit from further diagnostic evaluation with a tool like the Gesell Developmental Observation (GDO-R).
 It can identify if a child may be at risk for developmental or learning delays.
 It does not, however, assign a Developmental Age, as its complementary tool the GDO-R does.
 The GES is intended for use with children ages 3 to 6.

 The Teacher Questionnaire (TQ) and Parent/Guardian Questionnaire (PQ) complement both the GDO-R and the GES by providing valuable insight from the individuals who know the growing child best.
 Parents and educators can work together to understand appropriate expectations to meet the individual needs of each child.
 The TQ and PQ are intended to supplement the use of the GDO-R or the GES, and are not intended as stand alone instruments.

 Choosing the Right Assessment Tools

 Do you need more information about assessing young children?
 For more information about how to chose the right tool, read Assessment and Young Children: What's Really Important

 To Schedule a Consultation:

 Unsure which tool is right for your needs?
 Or interested in setting up a seminar with your staff or parents to explain the benefits of using a reliable screening or assessment tool?
-Please call us at 1-800-369-7709 x701 or email us to set up a consultation or for more information on our suite of assessment options.
+Please call us at 203-432-8038 or contact us to set up a consultation or for more information on our suite of assessment options.